Keith Watson (footballer): St Johnstone

 On 2 May 2016, it was announced that Watson had signed a pre-contract agreement with St Johnstone.
 The contract was for two years, keeping Watson at the club until the summer of 2018.
 After initially struggling with injuries after joining the club, Watson was subsequently unable to break into the team once Ricky Foster became established in the right back position.
 Having been restricted to six first team appearances in his first season, Watson joined English National League club Hartlepool United on loan in August 2017, until January 2018.
 After two injury-troubled seasons, St Johnstone announced that they would release Watson at the end of the 2017–18 season.

 Ross County

 Watson signed for Ross County during the 2018 close season.
 He won the Scottish Championship in his first season with Ross County.
-Watson was made club captain for the 2021-22 season.
+Watson was made club captain for the 2021–22 season.
 On 11 March 2022 Watson signed a new one-year contract keeping him at the club until 2023.
+Watson left County following the expiry of his contract on 15 June 2023 after five years at the club.

+Later Career

+On 23 June 2023, Watson joined Scottish Championship side Raith Rovers.
+He was released in June 2024.
+After leaving Raith Watson then signed for Arbroath on 25 July 2024.
+After helping Arbroath win Scottish League One Watson was released by the club and joined Scottish League Two club Annan Athletic.